mschenk/mt-plugin-twittersharecount/README.md

 Requirements
 -------------
-This plugin uses a scheduled task to pull in the data from Facebook every hour, so either the tools/run-periodic-tasks on the server needs to be run regularily or the RSS feed of the system activity log needs to be fetched periodically (this also triggers the scheduled tasks framework in Movable Type).
+This plugin uses a scheduled task to pull in the data from Twitter every hour, so either the tools/run-periodic-tasks on the server needs to be run regularily or the RSS feed of the system activity log needs to be fetched periodically (this also triggers the scheduled tasks framework in Movable Type).

 Installation
 -------------